TaipanRex/pyvisgraph/README.md

 [Point(1.50, 0.00), Point(3.00, 1.00), Point(4.00, 6.00)]
 ```
 Once the visibility graph is built, it can be saved and subsequently loaded.
-This is useful for large graphs where build time is long. `cPickle` is used
+This is useful for large graphs where build time is long. `pickle` is used
 for saving and loading.
 ```
 >>> g.save('graph.pk1')